Dan Balan: “Number 1”

 Shortly afterwards, Jelihovschi left the band to take up his own career in television.
-In order to continue the band, Balan announced auditions to select new band members.
+In order to continue the band, Bălan announced auditions to select new band members.
 He auditioned several individuals but was unable to find somebody who fit his concept for the music.
 Finally, Arsenie Todiraș, who he met through his vocal coach, was selected.
-After the auditions were closed, Radu Sirbu heard about the selection and requested Balan to audition him.
+After the auditions were closed, Radu Sirbu heard about the selection and requested Bălan to audition him.
 Subsequently, Sirbu became the third member of the band.

-Throughout 2001, Balan wrote and recorded O-Zone's second album, Number 1.
+Throughout 2001, Bălan wrote and recorded O-Zone's second album, Number 1.
 Four Romanian record labels offered the band a deal.
 O-Zone elected Cat Music and their album was released in 2002 by the label.
-Much to Balan's disappointment, the album did not become an instant commercial success.
+Much to Bălan's disappointment, the album did not become an instant commercial success.
 However, O-Zone won Best Music Video Award at the MTV Romania Music Awards in 2002 for their single "Numai tu".
-The album's second single, "Despre Tine", was more experimental, driven by the singer's goal of working in styles of music, which were completely different from those dictating the Romanian music industry at that time.
+The album's second single, "Despre Tine", was more experimental, driven by the singer's goal of working in styles of music which were completely different from those dictating the Romanian music industry at that time.
 The song became a commercial success and reached number one on Romania Airplay Top 100, where it stayed for seventeen consecutive weeks.
 The next year, O-Zone won two more MTV Romania Music Awards, for Best Song and Best Dance.
 The band was also nominated for Best Romanian Act at the MTV Europe Music Awards.

 Fame with “Dragostea Din Tei”

 The song "Dragostea Din Tei", also known as the "Numa Numa Song", which was released in 2003, brought the group to global prominence.
-The single, written and produced by Balan, reached the number one position on the charts of more than thirty countries and was the third bestselling single in the U.K that year.
+The single, written and produced by Bălan, reached the number one position on the charts of more than thirty countries and was the third bestselling single in the U.K that year.
 It sold more than 8 million copies worldwide, receiving a gold and multi-platinum certification in most of the countries of Europe, Asia and Latin America.
 It became the bestselling track in Europe and Japan in 2004 and 2005.
 Over the years, more than two hundred artists have sung the song in fourteen different languages.
 "Dragostea Din Tei" is one of the best-selling singles in the history of world music.